Course

 The critical-creative act is the New School’s sharp instrument, and the assessment mode reflects our understanding of the student as the co-producer of her/his work.
 As such we rejoice in the abandonment of the factory model of the unseen exam: a labour-saving exercise in intellectual administration on the part of the university in the service of efficiency, standardisation and predictability.
 Good riddance to that!

 At the end of the year, a New School student will present a portfolio of work that might orient one or more cultural themes.
-A variety of methods and forms is actively encouraged, as indeed is work with collaborative basis between student, the only stipulations being that each portfolio should comprise:
+A variety of methods and forms is actively encouraged, as indeed is work with collaborative basis between students, the only stipulations being that each portfolio should comprise:

-A minimum of two different media, one of which should be writing (8,000 to 10,000-words total)
+A minimum of two different media, one of which should be writing.

 1.